 He continued to challenge government officials on these extreme and inhumane practices until the pendulum started to swing.

-History of ETL
+History of ETTI

 Politicians, professionals in the field and many in the public at large had fixed ideas for years about how and where individuals with special needs should live and how they should be treated.

 Since the early 1990s, we have worked tirelessly, appealing to all levels of state and federal government officials to redefine and rewrite the course for individuals requiring special care and attention.

 Today we honor those individuals who, through many sacrifices, hard work, dedication, and passion were instrumental in bringing about change in the government institutional model of service and moving towards community-based service models which empower families and are more cost-effective.

 Today we train ETTI Life Educators in our human-first philosophy and practices, to equip them to enter the worlds and lives of individuals facing all sorts of challenges from communication barriers, physical limitations, etc. We believe in direct hands-on service as the best way to serve individuals and families in their own homes, workplaces and communities.